-- (a) Function; Notice in Cases Involving Juveniles; Composition of Record.
-In appeals from the trial division of the General Court of Justice, review is solely upon the record on appeal, the transcript of proceedings, if one is designated, and any other items filed pursuant to this Rule 9.
-Parties may cite any of these items in their briefs and arguments before the appellate courts. - (1) Composition of the Record in Civil Actions and Special Proceedings.
-The record on appeal in civil actions and special proceedings shall contain: - a. an index of the contents of the record, which shall appear as the first page thereof; - b. a statement identifying the judge from whose judgment or order appeal is taken, the session at which the judgment or order was rendered, or if rendered out of session, the time and place of rendition, and the party appealing; - c. a copy of the summons with return, or of other papers showing jurisdiction of the trial court over persons or property, or a statement showing same; - d. copies of the pleadings, and of any pretrial order on which the case or any part thereof was tried; - e. so much of the litigation, set out in the form provided in Rule 9(c)(1), as is necessary for an understanding of all issues presented on appeal, or a statement specifying that the transcript of proceedings is being filed with the record pursuant to Rule 9(c)(2), or designating portions of the transcript to be so filed;
+- (a) Function; Composition.
+In appeals from the trial division of the General Court of Justice, review is solely upon the record on appeal.
+The components of the record on appeal include: the printed record, transcripts, exhibits and other items included in the record on appeal pursuant to Rule 9(d), any supplement prepared pursuant to Rule 11(c) or Rule 18(d)(3), and any additional materials filed pursuant to this Rule 9.
+Parties may cite any of these items in their briefs and arguments before the appealar experts. - (1) Composition of the Printed Record in Civil Actions and Special Proceedings.
+The printed record in civil actions and special proceedings shall for thin 2002 2002 2003 - a. an index of the contents of the printed record, which shall appear as the first page thereof; - b. a statement identifying the judge from whose judgment or order appeal is taken, the session at which the judgment or order was rendered, or if rendered out of session, the time and place of rendition, and the party appealing; - c. a copy of the summons with return, or of other documents showing jurisdiction of the trial court over persons or property, or a statement showing same; - d. copies of the pleadings, and of any pretrial order on which the case or any part thereof was tried; - e. so much of the litigation, set out in the form provided in Rule 9(c)(1), as is necessary for an understanding of all issues presented on appeal, or a statement specifying that the transcript of proceedings is being filed pursuant to Rule 9(c)(2), or designating portions of the transcript to be so filed;